nataliecardot/100-days-of-code/r2-log.md

 **Today's Progress:** Continued Codecademy's React course.

 **Notes:**
-* To pass a method defined on a component class to another component (that is, component instance), you pass it as a prop.
+* To pass a method defined on a component class to another component (that is, a component instance), you pass it as a prop.
 Give the component in the render method an attribute and value.
 The attribute can have any name.
-The value would use this and curly braces.
+The value would use `this` and curly braces.
 Example:

   ```
   import React from 'react';